Political situation Elections mark the end of the political transition phase

+In April 2021, Chad’s President Idriss Déby Itno was fatally wounded in an attack by rebels.
+He had ruled the country since 1990.
 After Déby’s death, a transitional military council (Conseil militaire de transition, CMT) chaired by his son Mahamat Idriss Déby Itno took over the leadership of the country.
-The CMT suspended the constitution, dissolved parliament and adopted a transitional constitution.
-Initially, a phase of political transition of 18 months had been envisaged, but this timetable was not met.
+The CMT dissolved parliament and adopted a transitional constitution.
+Initially, a phase of political transition of 18 months had been envisaged.
 A national dialogue led to an extension of the phase of transition by two more years in October 2022, the dissolution of the military council and Mahamat Idriss Déby Itno’s appointment as interim president for two more years.
-This transitional period is to culminate in democratic elections.

 Substantial need for reform

-Economic reforms and reforms in the education system and health sector are needed most to further poverty reduction.
+Economic reforms and reforms in the education system and health sector are needed most for further poverty reduction.

 Security situation

-Violence and conflict are part of daily life in Chad.
-In the Lake Chad region in the west of the country, security is under threat from radical Islamist terror groups such as Boko Haram and the “Islamic State”.
-A state of emergency has been in force here for many years.
+In the Lake Chad region in the west of the country, security has been under threat for years from radical Islamist terror groups such as Boko Haram and the “Islamic State”.
 Various groups known as “political-military” groups, from southern Libya and Sudan, are fighting for a change of power in the capital N'Djamena.

-There are also conflicts between ethnic groups, particularly between settled arable farmers and nomadic pastoralists, over land and water and over the exploitation of gold deposits.
+There are also conflicts between ethnic groups and between settled arable farmers and nomadic pastoralists over land and water, and also conflicts over other resources.

 A generous response to refugees